cybozu-go/cke/docs/etcd.md

 4. Add new control-plane into etcd cluster member.
 Then CKE starts etcd container on the nodes.
 5. Remove healthy and non-cluster member from etcd cluster members.
 6. Remove non-control-plane member from etcd cluster members.
 Then CKE stops etcd container.
+7. Update control-plane which has outdated etcd container.

 CKE processes nodes if applicable nodes are exists on each step, then re-evaluate the cluster from step 1.